jcmb/GNSS-Monitoring/README.md

 The scripts in the root of the project shoud go in the libexec directory

-perl needs
+perl needs the following modules

 cpan install Monitoring::Plugin
-cpan install WWW::Mechanize module
+cpan install WWW::Mechanize

 and maybe